blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Ideas for my Website.md

    |- communication
    |- city planning

+   |- study of material culture (archaeology)
+   |- study of symbolic culture (symbolic anthropology)
    |- study of recorded history
-   |- study of material culture
-   |- study of symbolic culture

    |- study of earth
    |- study of planets
    |- study of stars
    |- study of evolution of the universe

    |- study of unseen reality
    |- study of things
       |- study of interactions between things
-      |- study of evolution of
+      |- study of evolution of life
    |- study of living things
       |- classification of living things
       |- study of animals